jpulido12/jpulido12.github.io/_pages/about.md

 I was born and raised on the beautiful island of [Saipan](https://en.wikipedia.org/wiki/Saipan) in the Northern Mariana Islands.
 Now, I'm at Providence College studying Computer Science & Psychology.

-Broadly, I'm interested in language, learning, and attention.
-How is information/input (such as language) that we retrieve from the natural world encoded, stored, and accessed later on?
-What features of our mental architecture allow us to learn from the world?
-I intend on investigating these questions and more utilizing methods from cognitive and computational neuroscience.
-I'd also like to explore consciousness and aspects of artificial intelligence as secondary interests.
+I aim to be a computational cognitive neuroscientist.
+I'm interested in language, decision-making, and learning.
+How do biological machines like humans store information and utilize this knowledge to make decisions?
+How do cogntive deficits influence how humans learn and make decisions?
+I plan on exploring these questions and more utilizing methods from psychology,neuroscience, computer science, and linguistics.

 I am passionate about open science, teaching, mentoring, and social justice.

-In my free time, I enjoy trying new restaurants, poker, swimming, exploring nature, dancing with friends, and watching series like Game of Thrones and Supernatural.
+Outside research, I enjoy trying new restaurants, poker, swimming, reading, exploring nature, dancing with friends, and watching series like Game of Thrones and Supernatural.

 Updates